 If you're into hand-me-downs, one-of-a-kind thrift store finds, saving money, and participating in a force for good in our community, then read on and make a visit to a Habitat for Humanity Store.

-If you’ve been dreaming a spot to settle down, someplace sweet and bright, something from the days of hardwood floors and covered porches, this one’s for you.
+If you’ve been dreaming of a spot to settle down, someplace sweet and bright, something from the days of hardwood floors and covered porches, this one’s for you.
 Four blocks from the walkable Lincoln International District and just 5 minutes from downtown.

 Location and enduring style meet in this beautifully crafted home just 2 blocks from the University of Puget Sound.
 Original details include built-ins, wainscoting, boxed beam ceiling, pocket door, and glowing fir floors.
 A finished basement expands the living space.
 Walk to Proctor and the 3 Bridges District!